owid/owid-grapher/db/readme.md

 yarn typeorm migration:create -n MigrationName
 ```

 And then populate the file with the SQL statements to alter the tables, using [past migration files](./migration) for reference if needed.
-Then run migrations with `yarn runDbMigrations`.
+Don't forget to rebuild the javascript artifacts now from typescript view `yarn buildTsc`, then run migrations with `yarn runDbMigrations`.

 Make sure you write a **down** migration in case there is any chance things can go wrong we'd need to revert it.